-class buildbot.statistics.capture.CaptureBuildEndTimeAllBuilders class buildbot.statistics.capture.CaptureBuildDuration builder_name The name of builder whose times are to be recorded.
+class buildbot.statistics.capture.CaptureBuildEndTimeAllBuilders class buildbot.statistics.capture.CaptureBuildDuration Instance of this class declares the builders whose build durations are to be recorded.
+It takes the following arguments:

 Exactly like CaptureBuildStartTimeAllBuilders except it declares all builders' end time to be recorded.
 The arguments are same as CaptureBuildStartTimeAllBuilders.